 If you don’t notice the injury until after you and your child have left the day care, you can contact a director or supervisor at the day care directly.
 If he or she doesn’t answer, leave a voicemail describing what you see and ask that he or she get back to you as soon as possible.

 Next, you should seek any necessary medical treatment your child might require as a result of the injury.
-It is important that you save any and all documents generated as a result of your child’s medical treatment, including receipts.
-These documents will help determine the amount of compensation you are entitled to should you pursue litigation.
+It is important that you save any and all documents generated as a result of your child’s medical treatment, including the receipts.
+These documents will help determine the amount of compensation you are entitled to, should you pursue litigation for the injury.
 Depending on the type of injury and its severity, you may also receive compensation for emotional distress and lost wages.

 Once your child has received all appropriate medical treatment, you should contact an experienced personal injury lawyer regarding your child’s day care injury.
 A lawyer can help discuss and evaluate your claims, and can help you navigate the complex laws surrounding day care injuries.
 Your lawyer can conduct an investigation and will be able to counsel you as to the appropriate course of action regarding your case.

 About the Author: Jamie Kessel is a Richmond, Virginia personal injury lawyer with Allen & Allen.
 He is experienced in handling complex personal injury cases involving distracted drivers, brain injury, wrongful death, and day care injuries.
-He works primarily in the Richmond and Short Pump offices of Allen & Allen.
+He works in the Richmond office of Allen & Allen.